Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Acknowledgement

 \makeatletter

-In this supplementary material, we present additional results in Section~\ref{sec:additional_results} and implementation details in Section~\ref{sec:impl_details}.
+{\fontsize{15}{15}\selectfont \textbf{Appendices}} In this supplementary material, we present additional results in Section~\ref{sec:additional_results} and implementation details in Section~\ref{sec:impl_details}.
 Section~\ref{sec:derivation} provides a derivation of the discrete opacity equation for bent rays and Section~\ref{sec:proof} shows the unbiased nature of our rendering method.
-Additional details on the experiments performed are given in Section~\ref{sec:experimental_details}, including how we compute the geometric proxies for our human character scenes in Section~\ref{sec:hgp}.
+We provide a description of the metrics used in our quantitative analysis in Section~\ref{sec:quantitative_metrics}.
+Additional details on the experiments performed are given in Section~\ref{sec:experimental_details}, including how we compute the geometric proxies for our human character scenes from the input images in Section~\ref{sec:hgp}.
 Section~\ref{sec:proxy_ablation} investigates the necessary accuracy and resolution of the geometric proxies.
 Section~\ref{sec:latents} analyzes the learned latent codes and demonstrates novel geometry synthesis.
-Finally, we discuss some additional limitations in Section~\ref{sec:additional_limitations}. \FloatBarrier
+Finally, we discuss some additional limitations in Section~\ref{sec:additional_limitations}.